Financial Analyst

 1 / 45

-1. What is the purpose of a "dashboard" in financial data analysis?
+1. What is the purpose of "data modeling" in financial analysis?

 2 / 45